kruvcraft21/GGIl2cpp/README.md

 * `Il2cpp.PatchesAddress()` - Patch `Bytescodes` to `add`
 * `Il2cpp.FindObject()` - Searches for an object by name or by class address, in memory.
 In some cases, the function may return an incorrect result for certain classes.
 For example, sometimes the garbage collector may not have time to remove an object from memory and then a `fake object` will appear or for a turnover, the object may still be `not implemented` or `not created`.
 * `Il2cpp.FindFields()` - Searches for a field, or rather information about the field, by name or by address in memory.
+* `Il2cpp.String.From()` - If you pass a pointer to a string, this function will return you a table that has the necessary tools to work with utf16 encoded strings.

 ## How to use